JeanieV/To-Do-App/README.md

 # To-Do-App
 Using  HTML, CSS and JavaScript I am going to create a Single Page Application (SPA) that helps users keep track of various tasks.
+This To-Do App makes it possible for a user to add, edit, delete and complete tasks.
+The best part is that the tasks are sorted automatically in alphabetical order even when the user clicks on 'refresh' or close the browser.
-Please find information below to navigate the app with relevant screenshots.
+Please find information below on how to navigate the app with relevant screenshots.

 Welcome to my To-Do App.